 We automatically extracted the first (F1) and second formant (F2) frequencies of the acoustic recording of the vowels in our dataset using the findformants function of the phonTools R package (Barreda, 2015).
 This function extracts formants on the basis of the formulas provided in Snell (1993).
-We extracted the formants for time slices of 10 milliseconds, centered at the time points for which we had articulatory data.
+We extracted the formants for each word separately using a time step of 5 ms (i.e. at 200 Hz).
+Per time point for which we had articulatory data, we averaged the corresponding formant measurement points (generally about 2 time points, as the articulatory data was obtained at 100 Hz and the formant data at 200 Hz).
 As a rough correction of the automatically extracted formants frequencies, we discarded F1 measurements outside of the range 200 – 1000 Hz, and did the same for F2 measurements outside of the range 500 – 3000 Hz.
-After this step, we normalized the formant frequencies using Lobanov’s (1971) z-transformation, as this normalization method was reported by Adank et al. (2004) to be an adequate normalization procedure retaining sociolinguistic variation.
-Note that no manual verification of the extracted formants was conducted, so the extracted formants will contain some noise.
+After this step, we normalized the formant frequencies using Lobanov’s (1971) z-transformation, as this normalization method was reported by Adank et al. (2004), who also investigated Dutch data, to be an adequate normalization procedure retaining sociolinguistic variation.
+As automatic formant measurements may be incorrect, we also obtained a set of formant measurements for a subset of the data (for each speaker: 27 CVC sequences and 20 randomly selected dialect words) which were manually corrected (after being automatically generated in PRAAT).

 Data analysis: generalized additive modeling